zlwaterfield/refined-zapier/readme.md

 ## Chrome

 1. [Download Chrome Extension Zip](https://on-deck-community.enterprise.slack.com/files/U019MVC9TEW/F020MH820Q3/distribution.zip)
-2. Extract
-3. Open the "Extensions" page (chrome://extensions/) in the browser and turn on the "Developer mode".
+2. Open the "Extensions" page (chrome://extensions/) in the browser and turn on the "Developer mode".
-4. In Settings > Extensions click "Load unpacked extension" and select the `distribution/` subfolder of this repository.
+3. In Settings > Extensions click "Load unpacked extension" and select the `distribution/` subfolder of this repository.
 <table>
 	<tr>
 		<th width="100%">